NousInfotech/SHEETSWAY-WEBSITE/blogs-docs/how-much-does-an-audit-cost-global-breakdown-for.md

+---
+title: "How Much Does an Audit Cost?
+Global Breakdown for SMEs"
+date: "2024-01-15"
+author: "Sheetsway Team"
+tags: ["Audit Costs", "Pricing", "SME", "Global", "Budget"]
+featuredImage: "/images/blog/audit-cost-global-breakdown-smes.webp"
+excerpt: "If you're a business owner, one of the first questions you'll ask when planning an audit is: how much will it cost?
+The answer depends on your company's size, complexity, and location."
+---

 # How Much Does an Audit Cost?
 Global Breakdown for SMEs

 If you’re a business owner, one of the first questions you’ll ask when planning an audit is: **how much will it cost?** The answer depends on your company’s size, complexity, and location.